Holistic Blend Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 The Bottom Line

-Judging by its ingredients alone, Holistic Blend Grain Free Dog Food appears to be an above-average kibble.
+Judging by its ingredients alone, Holistic Blend Grain Free looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.